chippyash/Strong-Type/README.md

 If the original copyright owners of the included code items object to this inclusion, please contact the author.

 A commercial license is available for this software library, please contact the author.
+It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.

 ## History